CloudLabsAI-Azure/Azure-Well-Architected-Framework/04-Exercise-4-Reliability.md

    ![](./media/ex4-task4-08.png)

-3. Click on **health history** from left navigation pane and select the time range as **Last 3 months**. you will be able to see the inactive events such as service issues, upcoming planned maintenance and health advisories.
+3. Click on **health history** from left navigation pane and select the time range as **Last 3 months**.
+You will be able to see the inactive events such as service issues, upcoming planned maintenance and health advisories.

    ![](./media/ex4-task4-09.png)

    > **Note:** Feel free to click on the events and check on the details.

-4. Click on **Health alerts** from the left natigation pane under **Alerts**.
+4. Click on **Health alerts** from the left navigation pane under **Alerts**.

    ![](./media/ex4-task4-02.png)